 Looking for an efficient way to convert your images to WebP and…

-Searching for a way to reduce image size and save space on your server without losing quality?
+Searching for a way to reduce image file size without losing quality while saving space on your server?

-Thankfully, there are some tactics that you can implement to reduce the size of your images and save space without a drop in image quality.
+Thankfully, there are some tactics that you can implement to resize your images and save space without a drop in image quality.
 Better yet, if you’re using the images on your website, these tactics will also help your website load a lot faster.

-In this post, we’ll start by sharing the two tactics you can use to reduce image size without losing quality.
+In this post, we’ll start by sharing the two tactics that will help you reduce image file size without worrying about decreasing the quality.

-Then, we’ll show you step-by-step how you can use some free or affordable tools to implement those tactics and shrink the size of your images today.
+Then, we’ll show you step-by-step how you can use some free or affordable tools to implement those tactics and shrink the size of your images right now.

-Two Ways to Reduce Image Size And Save Space Without Losing Quality
+Two Ways to Resize Images Without Losing Quality

-There are two high-level tactics that you can use to reduce image size without losing quality:
+There are two high-level tactics that you can use to shrink image size without affecting the quality:

 1. Resize Image Dimensions